maram22j/AI_and_Omics_Research_Internship_2025/Module1/Basics to R.md

 - Diagnosis (e.g., cancer vs. normal)
 - BMI and smoking status
 we practiced :
-Creation of a working directory and R project, organization of folders, then loading and cleaning patient_info.csv by checking structure and converting data types
+- Creation of a working directory and R project, organization of folders, then loading and cleaning patient_info.csv by checking structure and converting data types
+- Conducting R basic syntax by automating the type change of variables using if else statement and for loop

 ## 👩‍💻 Acknowledgments